Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/nutanix-acropolis-ahv.md

 Follow these steps: [LVM setup on vProtect Node for disk attachment backup mode](../../common-tasks/lvm-setup-on-vprotect-node-for-disk-attachment-backup-mode.md)

-When adding Nutanix hypervisor managers \(Prism Elements\) use a URL similar to the following:
+When adding Nutanix hypervisor managers use a URL similar to the following:

 ```text
 https://PRISM_HOST:9440/api/nutanix/v3
 ```

 Then index your HV manager and verify if hypervisors and VMs are detected.

+**Note**: you can specify either a Prism Element or a Prism Central as hypervisor manager.
+If Prism Central is specified credentials for Prism Central and each Prism Element must be the same.

 **Note**: volume groups attached to the VMs are **not** affected by snapshot, hence neither backup nor snapshot revert on such volumes is going to include them.